aiidalab/aiidalab/docs/source/app_development/widgets.rst

 Widgets and traitlets
 ======================

-Widgets are eventful Python objects that display GUI components, such as a sliders, buttons, progress bars, drowdowns, etc.
+Widgets are Python objects that display GUI components, such as a sliders, buttons, progress bars, drowdowns, etc.
 `ipywidgets`_ is a Python package that provides interactive widgets for the use in Jupyter notebooks.

 Widgets can have one or more attributes, whose value can be _ovserved_ and accessed from Python such that we can react to changes to their values.